urjaman/s2putty/README.txt

         PuTTY for Symbian OS
         --------------------

-Version 1.5 beta 1, 4 March 2008
+Version 1.5 Beta 2, 20 December 2008

 Copyright 2002-2008 Petteri Kangaslampi
 Portions copyright 2003-2004 Sergei Khloupnov.
-Based on PuTTY 0.56 beta, Copyright 1997-2004 Simon Tatham.
+Based on PuTTY 0.60, Copyright 1997-2007 Simon Tatham.
 See license.txt for full copyright and license information.

 Introduction
 ------------

-This package is a fresh beta release of PuTTY SSH client for Symbian OS based smartphones.
-As a beta release it is expected to be reasonably stable, but can still have bugs, missing functionality, and general rough edges.
+This package is a new beta release of PuTTY SSH client for Symbian OS based smartphones.
+Even though it is a beta release, it is expected to be stable and complete, and will most likely be used to build a final 1.5 release in a few weeks.

-The previous beta release, 1.4 beta 1, is now almost two years old, and there have been a large number of changes since then.
-To reflect this, this release has been numbered 1.5 beta 1.
-For a brief list of changes, see the "Changes" section below.
+The largest difference compared to 1.5 beta 1 is that the PuTTY core has been upgraded to version 0.60.
+Among other changes the new core has a better terminal update logic, which should improve battery life, and should also fix color problems reported in earlier versions.
+Additionally, this release adds much-requested clipboard support to S60.
+There have also been a number of other changes, see the "Changes" section below.

+Note that starting with 1.5 Beta 2 PuTTY can use full 256-bit keys with the AES encryption algorithm.
+This slows down key exchange considerably, and especially on slower handsets it may appear PuTTY hangs before it prompts you for the password.
+To avoid this, PuTTY now uses 128-bit Blowfish as the default cipher, which should reduce CPU use in other cases too.
+However, if you have a previous installation, existing profiles will continue to use 256-bit AES, and will therefore work more slowly.
+To update existing profiles to use Blowfish, change the preferred cipher on the SSH settings page.

 PuTTY is distributed in two different packages, one for S60 third edition, and one for Series 80 phones.
 Make sure you use the correct